ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 					end

 				# AND gate
-				otherwise if the source step is a AND step
+				otherwise if the source step is an AND step

 					if the AND step is the target step for less than or more than two routes